HeiningaVE/HeiningaVE.github.io/CV.md

 ---

 # Current positions
-* Interdisciplinary postdoc on Deficits, Distress, and Disorders, University of Groningen
+* Interdisciplinary postdoctoral researcher with a focus on Deficits, Distress, and Disorders, University of Groningen
 * Postdoc, Quantitative Psychology and Individual Differences, University of Leuven

 # Publications